nguyens-pro/nguyens-pro/howto/ab-testing-with-launch-darkly/index.md

 # A/B Testing with LaunchDarly
 [LaunchDarkly](https://launchdarkly.com) is a feature management and experimentation for banking, payments, insurance, and wealth management firms.

-## Problem Statement
-We'd like to understand user behaviors when the feature A is replaced by a new one, B.
-* The user segment to be tested is Norwegian users.
-* The distribution rate for users in the segment is 50/50.
-* The metrics (mesurement) include the rate of user interactions to the new feature.

-## Create a feature flag
-A feature flag is to control whether we should show feature A (usually the current behavior) or feature B (the new behavior) during the testing period.
-Using a feature flag, we could isolate the logic controlling the switch that may depend on different criteria like user type, characteristics, and environment.
 ```
 Application   --------        request w/     -------->   LaunchDarkly
                       user data & environment                  |